aws-samples/list-user-permissions-for-aws-idc/README.md

 ## Install & Use

     $ pip install aws-idc-list-user-permissions

+## Use

     $ aws-idc-list-user-permissions

 Ensure that the you run this in the account where AWS Identity Center (previously AWS SSO) is setup, and the in the correct region.

 You may supply a region and aws profile if you use the non default:

     $ aws-idc-list-user-permissions --profile my-org-profile --region us-east-1